1964 split in the Communist Party of India: Tenali convention: July 1964

 The Namboodiripad and the leftists campaigned in party organizations and within mass organizations across the country, mobilizing for party convention in Tenali in July 1964.
 146 delegates, 20 of whom represented Kerala, gathered at the Tenali convention held 7–11 July 1964.
 The delegates claimed to represent some 100,000 party members.
 The Tenali convention formalized the constitution of the CPI(Left) as a separate party.

 A convention had a three-member presidium - Gopalan, Basu and Shiv Verma.
 In his speech at the convention, the veteran communist leader Muzaffar Ahmad called on the delegates to swear an oath to forge a 'real communist party'.
 The CPI(Left) branded CPI(Right) as 'revisionist'.
 The Tenali convention called for making arrangements for a 7th Party Congress in Calcutta in October 1964.
 The gathering called on the Government of India to communicate directly with the Chinese leadership in order to break the deadlock in the border dispute.
 Marking a stark difference from the Dangeite right-wing CPI, the Tenali convention was marked by the display of a large portrait of Mao along with the portraits of Karl Marx, Friedrich Engels, Lenin and Stalin.

-At the Tenali convention a Bengal-based pro-CPC group, representing one of the most radical streams of the CPI left-wing, presented a draft program proposal of their own.
-These radicals, represented by Suniti Kumar Ghosh, criticised the draft program proposal prepared by M. Basavapunniah for undermining class struggle and failing to take a clear pro-Chinese position in the ideological conflict between the CPSU and the CPC.
+At the Tenali convention a Bengal-based pro-CCP group, representing one of the most radical streams of the CPI left-wing, presented a draft program proposal of their own.
+These radicals, represented by Suniti Kumar Ghosh, criticised the draft program proposal prepared by M. Basavapunniah for undermining class struggle and failing to take a clear pro-Chinese position in the ideological conflict between the CPSU and the CCP.

 The Tenali convention elected an organising committee for the Calcutta Party Congress - consisting of the 32 dissident CPI National Council members as well S.S.
 Srivastava (Bihar), Bhattacharya (Assam), S.Y.
 Kolhatkar (Maharashtra), Banamali Das (Orissa) and 'a comrade from Karnatak'.
 After the Tenali convention the left CPI organised party district and state conferences in preparation for the Calcutta Party Congress.